JuliaPhylo/PhyloNetworks.jl/README.md

 net1=snaq!(T,d,filename="net1_snaq");
 net2=snaq!(T,d,hmax=2, filename="net2_snaq");
 ```
-Make sure to have the semicolon (;) at the end, to avoid much useless output
-to the screen!
 The option *hmax* corresponds to the maximum number of hybridizations allowed,
 1 by default.
 The function ends with ! because it modifies the argument d by including the expected CF.